subnero1/website-staging/careers/index.md

 - Background in technology with familiarity with wireless technologies or the telecom sector is advantageous.
 - Good spoken and written English.
 - Excellent communication and interpersonal skills with a strong attention to detail.
-- Ability to work independently across multiple timezones is a must.
+- Ability to work independently across multiple time zones is a must.
 - Comfortable operating within a startup environment.

 ---